Omkar9545/Demo-repo/README.md

 # Demo-repo
-This is for demo repository
+This is for demo repository.